 Under California law, the lender has to send you the following notices after repossessing your car:

 Once the lender repossesses your car, it can sell the vehicle to recoup some of the money you owe.
-If the sale proceeds aren't enough to cover your unpaid loan balance plus the lender's costs, you'll owe the difference—called the deficiency.
-(Learn more about deficiency balances after car repossession.)
+If the sale proceeds aren't enough to cover your unpaid loan balance plus the lender's costs, you'll owe the difference—called a "deficiency."

-If you think the lender didn't comply with California law when repossessing your vehicle and you want the vehicle back, talk to a lawyer right away.
+If you think your car-loan lender didn't comply with California law when repossessing your vehicle and you want the vehicle back, talk to a lawyer right away.
 A lawyer can help you raise the issue either directly to the lender or help you file a lawsuit in court.